EwenG/replique.el/README.md

 Use `C-x C-e` to evaluate a Clojure form, `C-c C-l` to load a Clojure file in the REPL and `C-c M-n` to change the REPL namespace.

+When evaluating a form from a buffer containing Clojure or Clojurescript code, Replique automatically changes the REPL namespace to the one of this buffer.

 Kill the buffer to close the REPL.

 ### Clojurescript REPL